 The term schedulable refers to any object that is of type Schedulable, and is recognized as a dispatchable entity by the base scheduler.
-The base scheduler's set of schedulable objects comprises instances of RealtimeThread and AsyncEventHandler.
-Other schedulers may support a different set of schedulable objects, but this specification only defines the behavior of the base scheduler so the term schedulable object should be understood as "schedulable by the base scheduler."
+The base scheduler's set of schedulables comprises instances of RealtimeThread and AsyncEventHandler.
+Other schedulers may support a different set of schedulables, but this specification only defines the behavior of the base scheduler so the term schedulable should be understood as "schedulable by the base scheduler."

-Standard Java Classes and Language
+Conventional Java Classes and Language

-Though compatibility is the first concern of this specification, there are several several cases where being able to meet realtime constraints requires a tightening of the semantics of the virtual machine and alter the sematics of two key classes: java.lang.Thread and java.lang.ThreadGroup.
+Though compatibility with conventional Java, i.e., any Java runtime environments that implement the Java Virtual Machine Specification and the Java Language Specification but not the RTSJ, is the first concern of this specification, there are several several cases where being able to meet realtime constraints requires a tightening of the semantics of the virtual machine and some subtle changes to the semantics of two key classes: java.lang.Thread and java.lang.ThreadGroup.
+These constraints and changes place additional requirements on scheduling, the memory model, and memory management.
+Finally, the specification defines a new type of concurrent activity called an asynchronous event handler; hence, the meaning of current thread has a different interpretation than in standard java.